 - Hearing people relate it to another situation like when a grandparent or pet (not kidding) died.
 All loss is universal, yet unique, and especially in the immediate aftermath, it is incredibly painful to hear someone act like what you’re feeling could compare to a different situation.

 - Phrases like “Wow, you seem great!
-I wouldn’t be able to get out of bed!” or “You need to keep busy” or “Why is your Dad working right now?!” can come off a bit judgemental of how someone is grieving.
+I wouldn’t be able to get out of bed!” or “You need to keep busy” or “Why is your Dad working right now?!” can come off a bit judgmental of how someone is grieving.
 There is no rulebook on how to navigate loss and during a time of such heartache, I felt sensitive to when others implied I was doing grief “wrong.”

 My family and I agree that as the grieving person, you often feel like you repel people.
 Others are so scared to say or do the wrong thing that they sometimes do nothing at all.
 I have been that person in the past who opted to stay silent out of fear of “making it worse” or thinking I’d “remind” them of their pain.
 But I now understand that the person grieving is already living in a nightmare and you couldn’t possibly remind them of something that is constantly at the forefront of their mind.
 In my experience, you really can’t make it any worse.
 I hope you find that truth freeing and it empowers you to be there, in whatever way you can.
-When people shy away or don’t show up, especially those you would have expected to be there, it can feel very isolating.
+When people shy away or don’t show up, especially those you would have expected to be there, it can feel very isolating, confusing, and disappointing.